ONSdigital/response-management-ui/ReadMe.md

 Prerequisites
 -------------

-The application's `config.yml` configuration file references the Java web service using a `fuse-server` name which needs to be present in your hosts file.
+The application's `config.yml` configuration file references the Java web services using a `collect-server` name which needs to be present in your hosts file.
 The application depends on the following RubyGems:

 * [json](http://flori.github.io/json/)
 * [rest-client](https://github.com/rest-client/rest-client)